Everything you need to know...

 - Gain expertise in either football law or anti–doping law and present a case to a sporting judicial forum.

-Designed and delivered by internationally recognised experts, this course offers expertise in the practice and procedure before the Court of Arbitration for Sport (CAS), FIFA's Dispute Resolution Chamber (DRC), UK Anti–Doping and other disciplinary courts and tribunals, with emphasis on the effective representation of the client in the resolution of complex sporting disputes.
+This course offers expertise in the practice and procedure before the Court of Arbitration for Sport (CAS), FIFA's Football Tribunal, the National Anti-Doping Panel in the UK and other disciplinary courts and tribunals.
+You’ll focus on the effective representation of the client in the resolution of complex sporting disputes.

 'I learnt from highly experienced law practitioners on this course, and received exceptional support.
 I am now studying a legal practice course in pursuit of a career as a sports lawyer.'

 Hannah Pike, LLM International Sports Law in Practice, 2018 graduate